100 Florida Trails

 Support and Advocacy:

-The trails meet and cross, so depending on your route you can bike/hike as far as you want.
 Trail biking here is best for mountain bikes, the multi-use trails can be sandy.
 Main trails are marked with Orange blazes, side trails and loops are Blue.
-The paved Main Park Road includes bike lanes, a nice feature!
+The trails meet and cross, so depending on your route you can bike/hike as far as you want.
 Bring water and sunscreen.
 Helmets are highly recommended (Florida State law requires helmets for cyclists 16 or younger).
-A useful trail map is available at the ranger station, or can be printed online.
-We recommend GPS and/or compass when venturing off-road.
+A useful trail map is available at the ranger station, or can be downloaded here .
+We recommend GPS and/or compass when venturing far off-road.

 On the Park trail map: #21, 23-29, 31-35

-The Nature Trail runs 3.5 miles between the Park entry ranger station and the Lake Louisa trailhead.
+The Nature Trail runs 3.5 miles between the Park entry ranger station and Lake Louisa parking lot.
 We hiked and biked from the section at Lake Louisa, starting on the Boardwalk - an easy 1/2 mile hike with interpretative signs.
-Off the boardwalk on the unpaved path is a mostly easy bike ride (at least in the part we visited) - there are some sandy spots but even without mountain bikes we were able to push through or around most.
+Off the boardwalk on the unpaved path is a mostly easy bike ride (at least in the part we visited) - there are some sandy spots, but with wide-tire recreational bikes, not mountain bikes, we were able to push through or around most.
 We followed markers #21, 23, 24, 25, which includes a portion of the Fitness Trail - an Eagle Scout project.
-There's a Fitness Trail traihead roadside along the main park road.
+There's a Fitness trailhead roadside along the main Park road.

 Across from Dixie Lake Outpost is the Pine Point parking area.
 We both biked and hiked here on different days, following the Sandhill Loop (#36) to the Pine Point primitive camp site and bridge over Big Creek.
 Signs along the way were helpful.
 This section was mostly bikeable, there were some sandy spots we elected to push through.
 We enjoyed hiking here more - we were able to take in the surroundings without having to keep our eyes to the ground.